 Welcome to all of our new students.

-Our transition leaders, Mrs Jane Newnham and assistant Headteacher, Mrs Faye Hatchard have been working with our local primary schools to prepare students for moving on to secondary school.
-On July 10, your child will attend the induction day and meet their tutor.
-Your child’s tutor will be responsible for your child’s pastoral care.
+Our transition leaders, Mrs Jane Newnham and Assistant Headteacher, Mrs Faye Hatchard have been working with our local primary schools to prepare students for moving on to secondary school.
+Sadly, we are not able to have the induction day on 1st July as planned.
+Instead, we are currently planning to hold it on Friday 4th September.
+You will appreciate this is subject to change based on the current circumstances.
+We will endeavour to update you when we are in a better position to confirm.
+Once your child joins Oathall, the tutor will be responsible for your child’s pastoral care.
 Mrs Newnham also works with our team of Assistant Heads of House.
 They provide pastoral support for all of our students.

 - For enquiries about transition arrangements please contact Mrs Jane Newnham, Transition Coordinator email@example.com.

 - For enquiries/discussion about children with medical conditions please contact Mrs Polly McDonald firstname.lastname@example.org.

 - For all other enquiries, please contact email@example.com.
 Your message will be directed to a member of Oathall staff who is in the best position to help you.

 Parents of new year 7 students are sent information packs in March.
 These contain forms and information about the transition process.
 Please refer to these if you are unsure about any of the arrangements for starting at Oathall.

 At the Year 6 parents evening, we show you a presentation about the first few weeks.
 You can find this here. (the date of this will be confirmed once we have a greater awareness of the current Coronavirus situation)

 You may also find this information of use.